 Promoting positive behaviour:

 We want all our children to enjoy coming to school.
 We want them to be happy, feel safe and therefore learn.
 We involve our pupils in establishing classroom rules, planning rewards and sanctions.
+We want our pupils to understand that acceptable behaviour is when pupils take responsibility for their own actions and their own learning.
 We have a number of reward systems in place:

 House points – this reward is about the ‘team’ and the winning team is rewarded each term;

 Class Dojo – this rewards individual achievement and learning behaviour.
-It can also be used as a sanction and it is a visual way for a child to understand the impact of their actions – positive or negative.
+It can also be used as a visual sanction for a child to understand the impact of their actions – positive or negative.

 Community celebration – rewards are given with certificates and badges to commend pupils for their hard work and effort.
 The focus of certificates changes as the school year develops.